Scholarships & Grants

 The Wyoming Scottish Rite Foundation Scholarship is for graduates of Wyoming high schools or holders of a Wyoming GED enrolling in college.
 Scholarship recipients must be enrolled full-time during the year the scholarship is used.
 Completion of a full course load with a minimum 2.0 GPA is required for renewal.
 Interested applicants need to complete the application, have two letters of reference, and a color photo of applicant.
 Applications may be downloaded or picked up in the Financial Aid office.
 Application deadline is June 1st, 2021.
 Download the application from MyWestern portal or call Financial Aid to get an application and mail it to: Scottish Rite Foundation, 1820 Capitol Avenue, Cheyenne, WY 82001.

-Wyoming Trucking Association, Inc. offers its Transportation Education Scholarships ranging from $500.00 to $1,000.00 to a Wyoming high school graduate, who is enrolled in a Wyoming college, the university or trade school for the 2021-2022 school year.
+Wyoming Trucking Association, Inc. offers its Transportation Education Scholarships ranging from $500.00 to $1,000.00 to a Wyoming high school graduate, who is enrolled in a Wyoming college, the university or trade school for the 2022-2023 school year.
 The student must be enrolled in courses, which could lead to a career in the transportation industry in Wyoming.
 The courses of study include but are not limited to: business management, accounting, diesel mechanics, truck driving training, office procedures & management, computer skills and safety.
-Please download an application from MyWestern portal or call Financial Aid to get an application and submit it to the WTA Scholarship Trust Fund, P.O.
-Box 1175, Casper, WY 82602 no later than February 05, 2021.
-A determination of the recipients will be made by March 2021 and funds will be distributed in August 2021.
+Please call or stop by the Financial Aid Office to get an application and submit it to the WTA Scholarship Trust Fund, P.O.
+Box 1175, Casper, WY 82602 no later than February 04, 2022.
+A determination of the recipients will be made by March 2022 and funds will be distributed in August 2022.

 Request More Information